Own-Data-Privateer/imaparms/README.md

 - allows all UNICODE characters except `\n` in passwords/passphrases (yes, including spaces, quotes, etc);
 - provides a bunch of options controlling message selection and uses `--seen` option by default for destructive actions, so you won't accidentally delete any messages you have not yet fetched even if your fetcher got stuck/crashed;
 - provides GMail-specific options;
-- is written in Python instead of Perl and requires nothing but the basic Python install, no third-party libraries needed;
+- is written in Python instead of Perl;
 - has other subcommands, not just `hoardy-mail delete`.

 ## [offlineimap](https://github.com/OfflineIMAP/offlineimap), [imapsync](https://github.com/imapsync/imapsync), and similar